I. Beet Processing Industry Overview

 Beet is a herbaceous plant which plays multiple roles as food(edible roots and leaves) and sugar refining material in sugar industry as well as animal fodder in feed processing industry.
 As an important sugar crop, beet is cultivated globally in places where the temperature is between 15 and 19 ℃.
 At the present day, beet sugar’s annual output is around two-fifths of the world’s sugar production.
 In the last year, beet’s top five producing countries are Russia (45million Tons), France (33million Tons), United States (31million Tons), Germany (27million Tons) and Ukraine (18million Tons).

 1.2 Beet varieties

 Beet has four cultivated species: sugar beet, leaf beet, beetroot and fodder beet, each of them is respectively used for household or industrial purposes.

 In the 18th century, beet was firstly found that contains sucrose in Germany.
 Since the latter half of the 18th century in Europe, sugar beet has been commercially cultivated and processed to extract sugar which the amount of sugar extraction can vary from 10% to 20%.
 In addition to extracting sugar, sugar beet has been processed industrially to make spirit, sugar beet syrup and betaine.

 1.2.2 Leaf beet

-Leaf beet is suitable for cooking as the health diet.
-The data shows it is rich in nutrients like crude protein, cellulose, vitamins C, potassium, calcium and iron.
-Cooking methods are very diverse, for example, young leaves could be eaten raw in salad, while mature leaves can be added into soup or sauteed.
+Leaf beet is suitable for cooking as the healthy diet.
+The data shows it is rich in nutrients like crude protein, cellulose, vitamins C, potassium, calcium, and iron.
+Cooking methods are very diverse, for example, young leaves could be eaten raw in the salad, while mature leaves can be added into soup or sauteed.

 1.3 Future of beet processing industry